Sergfio/Sergfio/README.md

-- 👋 Hi, I’m @Sergfio
+- 👋 Hi, I'm Stefan
 - 👀 I’m interested in coding.
-At the moment Webdevelopment.
+At the moment a lot of Webdevelopment.
-- 🌱 I’m currently learning all about Frontend.
+- 🌱 I’m currently learning all about Frontend and Backaend too.
 - 💞️ I’m looking to collaborate with other interesting people.
 - 📫 Here is my email adress: sergfio@gmx.de